extdn/extdn-phpcs/README.md

 - Creation of new PHPCS rules (see below **How to contribute**)
 - Braindumps on where PHPCS lacks and other tools might come in more handy (PhpStan, Phan)
 - Discussions on new rules (through periodic hangouts or discussions per GitHub Issue)

+Please note that you are also welcome to contribute to the Magento rulesets directly (core, MEQP, ECG - see links above).
+The more rules can be created, the higher the quality can become.

 ## How to contribute